EliasJadon/Continuous-Deformation-Based-Panelization-For-Design-Rationalization-App/README.md

 ## Additional parameters
 Those parameters don't effect the output mesh, their porpuse is to make the GUI user friendly.

-For example, we can contrlo via the GUI the following:
+For example, we can control via the GUI the following:
 * objects-colors
 * hide/unhide objects
 * screen options